A Recognised Need

-Amongst articles on the topic, this one on good teamwork stands out.
+Amongst their articles on the topic, one on good teamwork stands out.
 As with other research by bodies such as the Royal College of Surgeons, they highlight the importance of being free to challenge hierarchy.

 Specialist centres often combine well developed skills.
 In our case, a team of eight who could be said to be at the top of their profession.
 An incredible resource but needing to be used in the right way.